Chapter 1: light and flickering

 “If you do not believe that hearts can bloom suddenly bigger, and that love can open like a flower out of even the hardest places, then I am afraid that for you the road will be long and brown and barren, and you will have trouble finding the light.
 But if you do believe, then you already know all about magic." — Lauren Oliver

-There is some medical experimentation that goes on in this chapter, but it’s only mentioned and nothing graphic.
+There is self-harm/a suicide attempt at the end of this chapter.
+There is also some medical experimentation, but it’s only mentioned and nothing graphic.
 Please tell me if I should tag it?

 This is almost twice as long as the previous chapters.
 Enjoy! ;)